ranjanrak/dead-letter-queue/README.md

 ### Delete message from the request queue

-Delete request message available in HTTP queue before it's execution with the input message `Name`.
+Delete request message available in the queue before it's execution with the input message `Name`.

 ```go
 err := httpQueue.DeleteReqMsg("Place TCS Order")